 The Mercedes-Benz E-Class Coupe is all-new for 2010, with sleeker, sportier proportions and improved efficiency and performance.
 The E-Class also weighs 400 pounds less than its sedan stable-mate, but not because of light weight materials.
 It's because the E-Class coupe is underpinned by the C-Class platform, produced in the same Bremen factory as the C-class, while the E-Class sedan is built in Sindelfingen.

 So why not just make a two-door C-Class and base another coupe on the new E-Class architecture?
 Ernst Lieb, CEO of Mercedes-Benz USA, said the C-Class platform was used to give the E-Class Coupe improved performance characteristics.
 Changing the C to an E also enables Mercedes to charge over $48,050 to start; $50 less than the outgoing CLK350, but a whole lot more than a two-door C-Class.
 With its smaller proportions and lighter weight, using the C-Class platform also enables Mercedes to make the new E-Class Coupe far more efficient than its predecessor.
-The E250 diesel will deliver 36 less fuel.
+The E250 diesel will deliver 36% better power while using 17% less fuel.
 Hat tip to Mike.